tonsky/tonsky.github.io/_posts/2021-09-08-clojure-ui.md

 Lately, Clojurists Together and Roam Research agreed to sponsor this work.
 I just can’t keep ignoring the signs the Universe is sending me.

-I have no code written as of yet, but I laid out some foundations in [Skija](https://tonsky.me/blog/skija/) and [JWM](https://github.com/HumbleUI/JWM/).
+I have no framework code yet, but some foundations are laid out in [Skija](https://tonsky.me/blog/skija/) and [JWM](https://github.com/HumbleUI/JWM/).

 This post is my thoughts on the subject, some opinions I have and some questions I am not sure how to answer.
 It’s aimed to facilitate discussion, so please, share your thoughts!